How To Brew Coffee

 A conical burr grinder makes even grinds.
 There are two grinding cones and one sits inside the other.
 The fineness of the grind is determined by how closely the two cones nestle together.
 Good entry level burr grinders, for example Bodum or Capresso, start at $125 to $150 Canadian.
 The roast can be adjusted from fine to coarse with all the particles of coffee being the same size.
 Our bias is that the extra cost of a burr grinder is worth it.
 The burrs do need periodic cleaning.

-use cotton cloth filters and stainless steel filters rather than
+use cotton cloth filters, stainless steel filters and hemp filters rather than

 paper filters because paper screens out oils and flavours that